Dogeislove/Shiba-OS/README.md

-IMPORTANT: PLZ INSTALL VISUAL STUDIOS FOR DIS TO WORK NOTE:
-FOR PRE RELEASE SOURCE CODE SWITCH BRANCH! have you ever wanted a whole os dedicated to a dog?
+IMPORTANT: PLZ INSTALL VISUAL STUDIOS FOR DIS TO WORK FOR NEW SNAPSHOTS GO TO THE PRE-RELESAE BRANCH.
+SHIBA OS 0.6 IS NOT OUT YET AND IS REQUIRES TESTING.
+YOU CAN TEST OUT 0.6 EARLY! have you ever wanted a whole os dedicated to a dog?
 Do you hate puppy linux because there is no shibas?
 Well this is kind of for you.
 A very simple os that is more like command prompt but i coded it.
 Its rly bad but anyways, i tried to make a shibe os.
 For years, the doges wanted to see a doge os.
 Well now they can (sort of).